Koh Phangan – 7 tips on when to come and how to plan your stay

 Scooter:

 It is the regular type of transportation on the island.
 It is mandatory to ride with a helmet on a scooter.
-CAUTION – be warned, every week friends have accidents, ride carefully.
+Koh Phangan bike rental shops are abundant, but CAUTION – be warned, every week friends have accidents, so ride carefully.
 The easiest way to have an accident is through sand on the road and occasional potholes.

 In the city by the port, renting a scooter will be much more expensive, it is better to rent a unicycle a little further away – but it all depends on the season and the location you are heading to.